Archives

 “Where Are We Now?”

-Dan Roberts revisits headlines from 2006 and discusses progress since then.
+Dan Roberts revisits headlines from 2006 to 2020 and discusses the amazing progress during that time.

 “What’s New in Low Vision Technology?”